-For the second year, you are invited to cast your advisory "Say on Pay" vote.
-To assist you in your decision, the members of the Human Resources and Compensation Committee ("Committee") are pleased to present you with the Company's 2011 Statement of Executive Compensation.
-An executive summary of the compensation process and key decisions made in 2011 can be found in the Compensation Discussion and Analysis on page 38.
+As members of the Human Resources and Compensation Committee (the "Committee"), we are dedicated to ensuring that there is a clear link between CN's financial results, shareholder value creation and the Company's compensation program.
+We are therefore pleased to present you with the Company's 2012 Statement of Executive Compensation, which we believe reflects the achievement of this objective at CN.
+An executive summary of the compensation process and key decisions made in 2012 can be found in the Compensation Discussion and Analysis on page 38.